Wolfpack (DJs)

 Wolfpack is a Belgian DJ and production duo from Willebroek, formed in 2011.

 Biography

-Very close to Dimitri Vegas & Like Mike, Steve Braet and Ruben Khaza are from Willebroek.
-Appreciated for their electro house style, the group will release all their singles on the label Smash The House (sub-label Spinnin' Records).
+Wolfpack members Steve Braet and Ruben Khaza are from Willebroek, near the DJ duo Dimitri Vegas & Like Mike.

-The duo has reached twice the 1st place in the top 100 established by Beatport with the singles "Turn It Up" (with Dimitri Vegas & Like Mike, GTA) and "Ocarina" (with Dimitri Vegas & Like Mike).
+Wolfpack produces electro house music through the label Smash The House (sub-label Spinnin' Records).
+They reached #1 in Beatport's top 100 with the singles "Turn It Up" (with Dimitri Vegas & Like Mike, GTA) and "Ocarina" (with Dimitri Vegas & Like Mike).